Register of Electors - Annual Electoral Canvass

 (e) or have made a Service Declaration, Declaration of Local Connection or Overseas Declaration

-Registering to vote is now a two stage process, in response to the Household Enquiry Form which will inform us who is eligible to be registered, we will in turn send each individual an Invitation to Register.
+Registering to vote is now a two stage process: the information you provide will inform us who is eligible to be registered, we will in turn send each individual an Invitation to Register.

 - You can now register online at Register to Vote or complete and return the form in the envelope provided.